antonbabenko/pre-commit-terraform/README.md

         - --envs=AWS_SECRET_ACCESS_KEY="asecretkey"
     ```

+3. `terraform_validate` also supports passing custom arguments to its `terraform init`:

+    ```yaml
+    - id: terraform_validate
+      args:
+        - --init-args=-lockfile=readonly
+    ```

-3. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
+4. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
 To solve this problem, you can find and delete all `.terraform` directories in your repository:

     ```bash
     echo "